StevisonLab/Intro-to-R-and-the-RStudio-Environment/README.md

 ### Sample/Example:

-As part of this exercise, students will output a PNG image file of their subsetted contig and customize it using the plot function in R. An example output is provided in Figure 1.
+As part of this exercise, students will output a PNG image file of their subsetted contig and customize it using the `plot` function in R. An example output is provided in **Figure 1**.
 This plot and the code used to generate it are provided in the handout review slides and sample code below.

 ![](https://github.com/StevisonLab/Intro-to-R-and-the-RStudio-Environment/blob/master/Rplot.png)
 >**Figure 1.** Sample output from student handout.
 Coverage along the subsetted contig "chr4_group5" on chromosome 4 of *D. pseudoobscura*.